camdendotlol/links/README.md

 I also added support for an invite key so I could allow user registration from the frontend without the threat of spam.
 The invite key is set via an ``INVITE_KEY`` environment variable in the backend.

+**Update (April 6, 2021):** I've added dependabot to ensure that Links continues running securely in the future.
+Although I will keep dependencies up-to-date, this project is not under active development.

 ## Known issues

 The like functionality still behaves strangely when you click the like button many times in quick succession.
 As mentioned above, the whole implementation is deeply flawed and I will rewrite it at some point.